mesosphere/dcos-docs-site/pages/services/spark/2.7.0-2.4.0/install/index.md

 featureMaturity:
 ---

-{{ model.techShortName }} is available in the Universe and can be installed by using either the DC/OS web interface or the DC/OS CLI.
+{{ model.techShortName }} is available in the Universe and can be installed by using either the DC/OS GUI or the DC/OS CLI.

 **Prerequisites**